 I began my legal career in the Juvenile Division of the Miami-Dade County Public Defender’s Office in 1982.
-In my years as an Assistant Public Defender and, afterwards, in private practice, I have tried more than 100 juvenile cases to verdict.
-It is much easier to conduct a juvenile trial than a regular criminal case, because juvenile have no Constitutional right to a jury trial, and, accordingly, juvenile cases are tried by a judge, as opposed to a jury.
+As an Assistant Public Defender and, in private practice, I have tried more than 100 juvenile criminal cases to verdict.
+It is much easier to conduct a juvenile criminal law trial than a regular criminal case because juveniles have no Constitutional right to a jury trial.
+Judges try juvenile cases, not a jury.

-In Florida, however, many 16 and 17 year-olds are tried in the adult courts under the “direct file” system.
+1Prosecutors use the “direct file” system to try 16 and 17 years-old.
 Statistics show Florida leads the nation in trying juvenile cases in the regular adult criminal courts.
 While juveniles gain all the Constitutional rights available to adults when they are tried as an adult, they also are subject to adult penalties, which can be quite draconian in Florida.

-Juvenile cases require a different approach from the criminal defense attorney.
-We must still investigate the facts of a case but must also investigate our client’s background, including psychological, medical, and school records.
-In some juvenile cases, we use the services of psychologists and other counselors to present these facts to the sentencing judge.
+Juvenile criminal law cases require a different approach from the criminal defense attorney.
+We must still investigate the facts of a case and our client’s background, including psychological, medical, and school records.
+In some juvenile cases, we use psychologists and other counselors to present these facts to the sentencing judge.
 With juvenile cases, the goal is not only to obtain the best result for the client but also to provide help to the juvenile defendant so he or she can move on to a productive future and put their youthful indiscretions behind.
-The Supreme Court encouraged this approach to juvenile sentencings in Miller and Graham, and, indeed, rehabilitation has always been the focus of the juvenile court system.
+The Supreme Court encouraged this approach to juvenile sentencing in Miller and Graham, and.
+Indeed, rehabilitation has always been the focus of the juvenile court system.